edamametechnologies/flodbadd/NBAD.md

     }
 }

-// The LanscanAnalyzer struct holds the Isolation Forest model and recent data pub struct LanscanAnalyzer {
+// The SessionAnalyzer struct holds the Isolation Forest model and recent data pub struct SessionAnalyzer {
     // The Isolation Forest model (from the extended_isolation_forest crate in this example)
     forest: extended_isolation_forest::Forest<f64, 10>, // Using 10 features in the actual implementation
     // We choose 6 features: [process_hash, dest_port, duration, bytes, packets, missed_bytes]